 Blast from the Past review

-FBT returns to the game that padded out a hundred reviews.
+FBT returns to the game that padded out a hundred of his reviews.

 Fellow Previous Weapon scribe TheMorty constantly takes the piss, claiming I can’t review a game without referencing Borderlands.
-A quick check, and … okay whatever.
+A quick check of my reviews, and … okay whatever.

 In 2019 Borderlands will turn ten years old and its style is pretty standard now.
 But a decade ago … it was nothing new then either.
 We’d had non-linear shooters before, with raiders, creatures, powers and level ups all set in dystopian Mad Max scorched-earth scenario featuring cartoony graphics, in-jokes, gaming satire and self-references.
 We've been here before.
 But Borderlands had something none of them had – great marketing.